 During Key Stage 4, students can select one of:

-- GCSE Design and Technology – Edexcel
+- GCSE Design and Technology – Product Design (Edexcel)

 Students can select the following courses to undertake for a two year study, prior to going to university or entering the world of work.

-GCE A Level Product Design – Edexcel
+GCE A Level Design and Technology (Product Design) – Edexcel

 Product Design encompasses a wide range of design disciplines but is firmly rooted in the skills required to design and make high quality products.
 This qualification emphasises two key factors: creativity and sustainability.
 The structure allows students to develop a range of skills and outcomes that demonstrate their creativity, and apply these to a design and make project.

 This course offers an exciting and academically challenging two years of study.
 Students will undertake a complex design and make coursework portfolio for a product of their choosing over the two years with a weighting of 50% coursework to 50% written examination.
 Areas of study include architectural and interior design and product design.
+There is a 15% maths element to this A Level in the written paper.

 Extra Curricular Opportunities